Skip to content

 Recording maturity skews to Riverside on the high end

-Riverside has years of WebRTC tuning, a native desktop app, and proven separate-track recording for multi-guest sessions.
+Riverside has years of WebRTC tuning, a dedicated Mac app, mobile apps, and proven separate-track recording for multi-guest sessions.
 EasyCast’s solo recording is rock-solid; one-on-one is stable; multi-guest with separate per-participant tracks is in beta.
 If you’re running a four-way panel weekly and need each voice on its own track for post, Riverside is the safer choice today.
 We’re working toward parity but won’t market what isn’t shipped.

 On AI, the difference is metering, not features